Bias Fitting to Mitigate Length Bias of Reward Model in RLHF: Experiments

 \paragraph{Length Distribution of Reward Models' Selection}

-We analyze the length distribution of responses selected by different 7B reward models under the BoN algorithm, which shown in Figure \ref{fig:bon}, as well as the distribution of chosen ($y_w$) and rejected ($y_l$) responses during DPO data annotation, which shown in Figure \ref{fig:dpo}.
+We analyze the length distribution of responses selected by different 7B reward models under the BoN algorithm, which is shown in Figure \ref{fig:bon} and Figure \ref{fig:bon_div}, as well as the distribution of chosen ($y_w$) and rejected ($y_l$) responses during DPO data annotation, which is shown in Figure \ref{fig:dpo} and \ref{fig:dpo_div}.

-The results in Figure \ref{fig:bon} show that, compared to vanilla RM, our method exhibits a stronger preferences for shorter responses in BoN selection.
+The results in Figure \ref{fig:bon} and \ref{fig:bon_div} show that, compared to vanilla RM and Length Penalty, our method exhibits stronger preferences for shorter responses in BoN selection.
 While ODIN also reduces bias toward excessively long outputs, it primarily shifts preferences toward medium-length responses rather than increasing selection of shorter ones.
-In contrast, our approach demonstrates a more balanced distribution, with a clearer tendency to favor concise outputs.
+In contrast, our approach has a more balanced distribution, with a tendency to favor concise outputs.

-Furthermore, in DPO annotation (Figure \ref{fig:dpo}), the gap between chosen and rejected response length distribution is smaller for our method compared to both ODIN and vanilla RM.
-This indicates that our reward model introduces less length bias in preference labeling, leading to more consistent and objective annotations.
-The reduced discrepancy between chosen and rejected length further validates that our strategy mitigates length-driven reward hacking better.
-These findings suggest that while vanilla RM and ODIN exhibit varying degrees of length bias, our method achieves better balance by reducing reliance on length as a factor for quality, resulting in more robust alignment.
+Furthermore, in DPO annotation (Figure \ref{fig:dpo} and \ref{fig:dpo_div}), the gap between chosen and rejected response length distribution is smaller for our method compared to other methods.
+This indicates that our reward model has less length bias in preference data labeling.
+The reduced discrepancy between chosen and rejected length further validates that our strategy mitigates length reward hacking better.

 \paragraph{Training Process of Fitting Model}